 PROJECT FIRST PROGRAM

-Project First is a requirement for this project.
+Project First is required on this project.

-The Project First Program is structured to draw on the strengths of each organization, CDOT and Contractor, to identify and achieve mutual goals.
-The objective is scalable, effective, and efficient contract performance with reciprocal cooperation and completion within budget, on schedule, and in accordance with the Contract.
-The CDOT Project Engineer and the Superintendent are the lead representatives to ensure staff from both organizations address the issues that need to be addressed in a timely manner, at the appropriate levels to keep the project moving.
-Executive management from both organizations are encouraged to visit with the project teams when available.An Initial Workshop shall be held prior to the Preconstruction Conference.The following CDOT personnel will attend the Initial Workshop: CDOT RTD or designated representative, CDOT's Resident Engineer, Project Engineer, other key project personnel.
-The following Contractor personnel shall attend the Initial Workshop: Owner or Executive or designated representative, Superintendent, key prime project supervision personnel, key subcontractors.
-The following personnel shall also be invited to attend, as determined jointly by the Project Engineer and Superintendent: project design engineer, key local government personnel, suppliers, design consultants, CDOT maintenance foreman, CDOT environmental manager, key railroad personnel, key utility personnel.
+The Project First Program is structured to draw on the strengths of the Contractor and the Department, to identify and achieve mutual goals.
+The objective is to have a scalable program, that supports effective and efficient contract performance and is performed with reciprocal cooperation.
+The goal is a project with completion within budget, on schedule, and in accordance with the Contract.
+The CDOT Project Engineer and the Superintendent are the lead representatives to address the issues timely and at the appropriate level.
+Executive management from both organizations are encouraged to be active supporters and visit with the project teams.
+The Project First Program includes developing tools to identify and mange project risks and facilitate communication.
+The tools are developed and updated for the duration of the project in formal Workshops and in project meetings.

+This specification shall not take precedent over any other Contract requirement.

+Project First Workshops

-Follow-up workshops shall be held periodically throughout the duration of the Contract as agreed to by the Contractor and the Engineer at the Initial Workshop, but shall be no less frequent than every other month for projects lasting longer than six months.
-For projects with a duration of less than six months, the minimum number of workshops shall be the initial workshop, one interim workshop, and a final closeout workshop.
-For the purposes of this specification, duration shall mean the number of working months initially planned to start and complete the work.
+CDOT and the Contractor shall conduct an initial workshop before the Preconstruction Conference.
+Projects with a duration, from start of construction to final acceptance that are planned to continue longer than six months, shall conduct follow-up workshops at least once every two months and one final closeout workshop.
+For projects with a duration of less than six months, there shall be an initial workshop, at least one follow-up workshop, and a final closeout workshop.
 Workshops are not required during landscape establishment periods.
+When there are open items on the Project Risk Assessment Tool, Workshops shall continue during no-work periods.

+The Project Engineer and the Superintendent shall jointly agree on the individuals to invite to each workshops.
+They shall invite the members from their respective teams.
+The Region Transportation Director or a representative, the Resident Engineer, the Project Engineer, and other project personnel will attend the Initial workshop.
+The Contractor owner, executive or their representative, the superintendent, prime project supervision personnel, and key subcontractors shall attend the initial workshop.
+The Project Engineer and the Superintendent shall jointly determine if other individuals shall attend such as the design engineer, stakeholders such as local government personnel, suppliers, the CDOT maintenance foreman, CDOT environmental manager, railroad personnel, or utility personnel.

-The personnel listed as attending the Initial Workshop are required to attend the follow-up workshops with the exception of the RTD and Prime Owner or Executive, or their designated representatives and key subcontractors whose work is completed.
-CDOT will schedule the workshops.
-The CDOT Project Engineer and Contractor Superintendent will jointly agree on the list of persons to be invited to the Initial Workshop and follow-up workshops and will invite the members from their respective teams.
+The personnel attending the initial workshop shall attend the follow-up and close-out workshops.
+The Region Transportation Director, the Contractor owner, executive, or their representatives and subcontractors and stakeholders whose work is completed are not required to attend.

-The Initial Workshop agenda shall at a minimum cover the following items:
+The initial workshop agenda shall include the following:

-Development of charter (optional as described above)

 Presentation by the Contractor of the planned approach to building the project